 Increasing Worksite Safety and Productivity With New Technology

 Let’s start with determining what the solution should accomplish.
 An effective mobile device management platform must:

 - Be device agnostic.

 - Be contextually aware and able to adjust to changing conditions.

 - Intelligently enforceable

-This is where Contextual Mobile Device Management comes into play.
+This is where Contextual Mobile Device Management (CMDM) comes into play.
 CMDM manages the functionality of mobile devices in contextual “zones,” which informs acceptable use and defines intelligent usage policies.
 For example, contextual AI can sense when an employee is using heavy equipment, operating large machinery or working in a high-risk area on the factory floor.
 Leveraging such technology allows industrial organizations to proactively eliminate liabilities while improving employee productivity rates.